Do you need travel insurance

 The topic in brief and concise terms

-Additional coverage for specific needs
+Additional cover for specific needs

-In addition to the core components, there are other useful travel insurances.
-Luggage insurance can be advisable if you are travelling with valuable luggage, as it provides compensation for loss or damage.
-Travel accident insurance offers financial support in the event of accidents during the trip that lead to disability or death.
-For rental cars abroad, a special policy can be useful to cover excess charges in case of damage.
-Many insurers offer packages that combine several of these benefits, often at a cheaper rate than individual policies.
-Assess your individual needs to put together the right protection.
-Choosing the right components optimises your protection and prevents unnecessary expenses.
+In addition to the core components, there are other useful travel insurance policies.
+Baggage insurance can be worthwhile if you are travelling with valuable luggage, as it provides cover in the event of loss or damage.
+Travel accident insurance offers financial support in the event of accidents during your trip that result in disability or death.
+For rental cars abroad, a specific policy can be useful to cover excesses in the event of damage.
+Many insurers offer packages that combine several of these benefits, often at a lower price than taking out individual policies.
+Assess your individual needs to put together the right cover.
+Choosing the right components optimises your cover and avoids unnecessary costs.

-Practical examples: When the insurance pays
+Practical examples: When the insurance pays out

 Consider specific target groups: travel insurance for families and people with chronic illnesses